teaerrorz/teaerrorz/README.md

-@salvagedstrings is my irl bsf we aren't e-dating 💀
+@runr4bb is my irl bsf we aren't e-dating 💀

 about me: